AMSOIL Out-Scores 4 Competitive Brands in PQIA Tests

 While every one of the major oil brands tested meet the specifications of API SN, ILSAC GF-5, SAE 5W-30 engine oil.
 AMSOIL’s Synthetic Original Equipment (OE) Motor Oil not only meets but exceeds every standard for viscosity, elemental additives, contaminants analyses and guarantees 100% protection from (LSPI) Low Speed Pre-ignition.

 The test results show that AMSOIL’s Online Store for Premium Synthetic Lubricants – AMSOIL Original EquipAMSOIL | Online Store for Premium Synthetic Lubricants – AMSOILment motor oil consistently outperformed all the characteristics of four other well-known brands of synthetic engine lubricants in PQIA’s March 4, 2013, testing report.
-This is again more evidence why AMSOIL has 75 % more protection.
+This is again more evidence provided why AMSOIL has 75 % more protection.
 Remember also that AMSOIL is warranty secure.

 Here are the Test Results from an independent lab PQIA on how AMSOIL’s entry level Tier 1 OEM 5-30 OEF oil compared to other major oils.
 Here is a list of 24 major oils tested, keep in mind that the AMSOIL OE oil is lower than the two tiers of oil that meets OEM spec’s.
 We want to thank and give credit to PQIA for educating the public and for their research, including petroleum and synthetic lubricant testing.
 AMSOIL’s Premium Signature Series oils outperform and test out even superior!
 Check it out here!